Mastodon

 https://discussion.fedoraproject.org/t/how-to-enable-devices-and-freezer-in-kconfig-file/118077/2

-This really depends how deep you want to nest:)
+This really depends how deep you want to test virtualization and if you’re planning to squeeze most:)

 INstalling a Virtual Machine